jgreathouse9/mlsynth/Vignettes/PCR/PCRVignette.md

     \text{s.t.} & \mathbf{w}: w_{j} \in \mathbb{I} \quad  {\| \mathbf{w} \|_{1} = 1}
 \end{align}
 ```
 where the treated unit is projected on to the convex hull of the donor pool.
 [Elsewhere](https://github.com/jgreathouse9/mlsynth/blob/main/Vignettes/TSSC/TSSCVignette.md), I've discusssed the convex hull idea and why it matters to SCM.
-However, this may break down in settings where we have noisy outcome trends; in such settings, the units we match to may be idiosyncratically similar to the treated unit instead of being actually similar on latent factors.
-One key feature of real datasets in economics, policy, marketing, and statistics is that datasets are most often noisily observed.
-We mean "noisily" observed in the sense that we do not see the real data generating process.
-Oftentimes, a variety of factors will influence the values GDP will take on for a given time point.
-Thus, researchers benefit from having a causal estimator that can adjust for noise and debias our estimates.
+However, this idea may break down in settings where we have noisy outcome trends; in such settings, the units we match to may be *idiosyncratically* similar to the treated unit instead of being actually similar on latent factors.
+Another key feature of real datasets in economics, policy, marketing, and statistics is that datasets are most often noisily observed.
+We mean "noisily" observed in the sense that we do not see the real data generating process, and oftentimes, we will have corrupted data.
+For example, many counties may be similar in terms of the unemployment rate, but just because they have similar values does not make them similar *overall*.
+In instances where we have a naturally small donor pool, we can attenuate for this by restricting our donors only to units that are already very similar in terms of their preintervention values.
+However, modern datasets frequently have many donors, sometimes $N_0 >> T_0$.So, overfitting to covariate idiosyncrasies can be a problem.

+Also, data corruption exists.
+For example, with COVID-19 datasets, we may oftentimes have reporting errors on the part of health departments, or other noisy/anomalous trends in reporting.
+The classic SCM was created for situations where we have minimal noise (usually in an aggregated setting).
+Thus, researchers benefit from having a causal estimator that can adjust for noise and debias our donor matrix.
 Precisely, we use a linear algebra technique called singular value decomposition (SVD) to denoise our donor matrix of outcomes
 ```math
 \mathbf{L} \coloneqq \mathbf{Y}=\mathbf{U}\mathbf{S}\mathbf{V}^{\top}
 ```